 1. Pav bhaji sliders: Place some bhaji between two halves of a buttered and fried dinner roll, top it with onion rings and have it hamburger style.
 This is so convenient that I find myself having it this way more often than not.

-2. For leftover bhaji
+2. Leftover bhaji

 - Bhaji rolls: Spread some bhaji on a tortilla or naan and roll it up.